-In contrast, most of the town's business people quietly support the passport with the hope that it will help them implement a standardized plan and protocol to safely re-opening allowing businesses to stay open.
+In contrast, most of the town's business people quietly support the passport with the hope that it will help give them a better chance of protecting community health and keeping their businesses open.
 However, these business people also fear that being open about their support for the passport could alienate customers.

-The Ontario government worries that another wave of the COVID-19 pandemic will hit northern Ontario.
+The government worries that another wave of the COVID-19 pandemic will hit northern Ontario.
 As a result, they fear that they may need to shut down the town entirely in the future to stem pandemic spread, including its businesses, due to this lack of widespread passport adoption.

-Write a short policy brief (750 - 1,500 words in length) that focuses on how the Ontario government can promote and implement a vaccine passport in this town.
-Present the government with your top three recommendations to improve downloads and use of the vaccine passport app.
+Prepare a short policy brief that focuses on how the Ontario government can promote vaccine passport uptake in this town.
+Present the government with your top three recommendations to improve download and use of the vaccine passport app.